 Due to this, morning events can be difficult.
-If I won’t have an opportunity to eat a meal in the morning 2 hour prior to my ride, I will eat a larger the night before, eat light that morning and bring extra food on the ride.
-Once into the 2 hour pre-ride window, I make sure I still eat snacks up to 45 minutes before I ride.
+If I won’t have an opportunity to eat a meal in the morning 2 hours prior to my ride, I will eat a larger the night before, eat light that morning and bring extra food on the ride.
+Once into the 2-hour pre-ride window, I make sure I still eat snacks up to 45 minutes before I ride.

 For me, ½ of a peanut butter and jelly sandwich is my limit.
 A Clif Bar or another energy bar will also do the trick.

-Performance nutrition products work really well for this as its made to be portable and is designed to have the calories and nutrients you need in a small bar, chew or gel.
+Performance nutrition products work really well for this as its made to be portable and are designed to have the calories and nutrients you need in a small bar, chew, or gel.

 Don’t try to eat a whole Clif bar every 15 minutes, but a couple of bites will work just fine.
 I’m usually not as focused on my nutrition during a race.
 To help me remember to I hit my lap button on my Garmin every time I eat then each lap represents the interval since I last ate.
 (Know how long to wait to workout after a meal?)